dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 Full audit history is available only on the following [plans](https://dnsimple.com/pricing): Professional or Business.
 </info>

-You can select the exact event types that you want to see and the time frame for when they happened.
-Along with the particular events, you will see:
+You can select the exact event types you want to see and the time frame for when they happened.
+Along with the particular events, you'll see:

-- What changed, along with contextual data (ex.: records content)
+- What changed, along with contextual data (ex.: records content).
 - Which user triggered the event.
 - When the event took place.